Adit1251/Battleship-Aug10/README.md

 6.Count score:
   *Add 50 for each tank hit
   *Subtract 30 for each mine hit
-  *hit all mines, u're out of the game
+  *hit all mines, u're out of the game//TODO
   *+30 bonus point for hitting two tanks in a row
-  *-20 for hitting two mines in a row
-  *disquaification for hitting a missile out of hostile compoun */
+  *-20 for hitting two mines in a row//TODO *disquaification for hitting a missile out of hostile compound *20 missiles alllowed initially
+  *1 missile cut out for 5 miss streak
+  *1 missile gifted for 2 tank hit streak;
+*/

   #include <iostream>